A celebration of the rich tradition of Northern Irish women writers

 It features work by Linda Anderson, Jean Bleakney, Maureen Boyle, Colette Bryce, Lucy Caldwell, Emma Campbell, Julieann Campbell, Ruth Carr, Jan Carson, Paula Cunningham, Celia de Fréine, Anne Devlin, Moyra Donaldson, Wendy Erskine, Leontia Flynn, Miriam Gamble, Rosemary Jenkinson, Deirdre Madden, Bernie McGill, Medbh McGuckian, Susan McKay, Sinéad Morrissey, Joan Newmann, Kate Newmann, Roisín O’Donnell, Heather Richardson, Janice Fitzpatrick Simmons, Cherry Smyth, Gráinne Tobin, Margaret Ward, Tara West, Sheena Wilkinson and the late Ann Zell.

 As Ruth Carr remarks, “The Female Line is both handed down and self-written”.
 Its sequel, Female Lines: New Writing by Women from Northern Ireland, is a celebration of Northern Irish women writers and their rich tradition.
-Long may it continue.
+Long may it continue to flourish.

 Dr Dawn Miranda Sherratt-Bado is co-editor with Linda Anderson of Female Lines: New Writing by Women from Northern Ireland, published by New Island Books on October 18th.
 Follow Dawn on Twitter @drdawnmiranda